FredKSchott/pika-pack/README.md

 }
 ```

-No entrypoints or bundler configuration needed.
-When you run `pika build`, you'll get a `pkg/` directory optimized for publishing, with an already configured `package.json` manifest:
+No other configuration or tooling needed!
+When you run `pika build` you'll get a `pkg/` build directory optimized for npm, with `package.json` entrypoints (like `"main"` and `"module"`) added automatically:

 ```js
 /* ./pkg/package.json */